moooofly/MarkSomethingDownLLS/Docker 常见问题汇总.md

 ### Containerd 和 Docker Engine 和 Kubernetes 的关系

+- Docker is by far the most common container runtime used in production Kubernetes environments, but Docker’s smaller offspring, **containerd**, may prove to be a better option.
 - Docker Engine is built on top of containerd.
 - The next release of [Docker Community Edition (Docker CE)](https://www.docker.com/products/docker-engine) will use containerd version 1.1.
 Of course, it will have the CRI plugin built-in and enabled by default.
 This means users will have the option to continue using Docker Engine for other purposes typical for Docker users, while also being able to configure Kubernetes to use the underlying containerd that came with and is simultaneously being used by Docker Engine on the same node.
 - Since containerd is being used by both Kubelet and Docker Engine, this means users who choose the containerd integration will not just get new Kubernetes features, performance, and stability improvements, they will also have the option of keeping Docker Engine around for other use cases.